-It is constituted by four vital protein molecules (globulin chains) that are connected to each other and that allow the maintenance of this medical contribution.
+It comprises four vital protein molecules (globulin chains) connected and allows the maintenance of this medical contribution.

-Hemoglobin is a protein molecule in red blood cells that transports oxygen from the lungs to body tissues and returns carbon dioxide from tissues to the lungs, that is; it has multiple functions in its multiple functions.
+Hemoglobin is a protein molecule in red blood cells that transports oxygen from the lungs to body tissues and returns carbon dioxide from tissues to the lungs; it has multiple functions in its various parts.

-Talking about chains the molecules of normal hemoglobin (abbreviated Hgb or Hb) contains two chains of alpha-globulin and two chains of beta-globulin that give an equal of 4 chains.
+Talking about chains, the molecules of normal hemoglobin (abbreviated Hgb or Hb) contains two chains of alpha-globulin and two chains of beta-globulin that give an equal four chains.

-In fetuses and babies, the beta chains are not common for their prolonged development and the hemoglobin molecule is formed by two alpha chains and two gamma chains another of their characteristics.
+The beta chains are not typical for their prolonged development in fetuses and babies.
+The hemoglobin molecule is formed by two alpha chains and two gamma chains, another of their characteristics.

-Continuing with the baby’s essence as it grows, the gamma chains are gradually replaced by beta chains, forming the structure of normal hemoglobin or also known as adult.
+Continuing with the baby’s essence as it grows, the gamma chains are gradually replaced by beta chains, forming the structure of normal hemoglobin, also known as an adult.

-Each chain of globulin contains an important supplement of universal knowledge called iron called heme or in other words a group of proteins that is familiar to hemoglobin.
+Each globulin chain contains an essential supplement of universal knowledge called iron called heme or, in other words, a group of proteins familiar to hemoglobin.

-This iron is vital in the body to deliver oxygen to the blood whose vitality is evident.
+This iron is vital in delivering oxygen to the blood, whose vitality is evident.

-The iron contained in the hemoglobin is also responsible for the red color of the blood, a point that arouses the curiosity to continue knowing about this medical contributions that are of general ignorance.
+The iron contained in the hemoglobin is also responsible for the red color of the blood.
+This point arouses the curiosity to continue knowing about these medical contributions of general ignorance.

-Hemoglobin also plays an important role in maintaining the shape of red blood cells.
+Hemoglobin also plays a vital role in maintaining the shape of red blood cells.

-Normally you can see red blood cells like a rubber band but if the hole in the center of it, it will not vary from being round to another shape that is its standard form.
+Usually, you can see red blood cells like a rubber band, but if the hole is in its center, it will not vary from being round to another shape that is its standard form.

 A different form to the mentioned thing is abnormal globules that really or in particular should not be called under this term because it does not fulfill the functions that correspond to it.

-The level of hemoglobin is determined by several factors, in the safe laboratory tests you will see “gr” this refers to grams but if you see “dl” refers to deciliter are two of the two units used to express the results.
+Several factors determine the hemoglobin level; in the safe laboratory tests, you will see “gr,” which refers to grams, and “dl” refers to deciliter, two of the two units used to express the results.

-The normal values of hemoglobin in humans are depending on the age of the person is also important if it is female or male to obtain medical results.
+The average hemoglobin values in humans depend on the person’s age, which is also essential if it is female or male to obtain medical results.

 Normal levels of hemoglobin: